adobe/genstudio-extensibility-examples/docs/reference-app-quickstart.md

 2. **Customize Components** (`src/genstudiopem/web-src/src/components/`)

-   - Modify `RightPanel.tsx` to change the main panel behavior
+   - Modify `ValidationPanel.tsx` to change the main panel behavior
    - Update `ExperiencePanel/` components to customize the experience UI
    - Add your own components as needed